Southern Spain Itinerary

 Don’t miss the gardens!
 You might recognize them as the site for the Water Gardens of Dorne in Game of Thrones.

 Afterwards, head across the square to explore Seville’s cathedral.
-While the dimly lit interior can be disappointing, take note of the tombs on the side of the chapel, the courtyard of orange trees on the church’s northern side and the lizard’s gate in the corner.
+While the dimly lit interior can be disappointing, look for the tombs on the side of the chapel, the courtyard of orange trees on the church’s northern side and the lizard’s gate in the corner.

 Make time to climb the Giralda, or belltower.
 It’s 40 flights up but ascends via a smooth ramp, so there aren’t stairs to climb!
 I really enjoyed peaking out the windows for views of the city below every 10 or so floors.

 Afternoon: Head to Barrio Santa Cruz, the old Jewish Quarter for a feast of tapas.
 One of my favorite spots was Bodega Santa Cruz Las Columnas, an authentic spot frequented by locals, where the bartenders keep track of your order on the counter with chalk.